Looking for a business loan

 Members of HUF | HUF | Any distribution of capital assets on total or partial partition of a HUF |

-Trust created or established solely for the benefit of relative of the Individual | Individual | NA |
+Trust created or established solely for the benefit of the relative of the Individual | Individual | NA |

 General caution: Due to extensive tax planning using gifts, gifts in India generally fall under the scrutiny of the tax department, especially if the quantum is huge.
-Hence, it may be advisable to maintain documentation to establish the genuineness of gift received and sufficient source of funds with the donor to justify the gift.
+Hence, it may be advisable to maintain documentation to establish the genuineness of the gift received and sufficient source of funds with the donor to justify the gift.